pytroll/fcidecomp/README.md

       |_ ...
 ```

-Once this is done, the environment variable `EPCT_TEST_DATA_DIR` should be set to the full path to $EPCT_TEST_DATA_DIR,
+Once this is done, the environment variable `EPCT_TEST_DATA_DIR` should be set to the full path to the
+`$EPCT_TEST_DATA_DIR` diretory.

+### Running the tests

-and tests can be executed running the following command from within the root directory of the repository:
+Tests can be executed running the following command from within the root directory of the FCIDECOMP software repository:

-    pytest -vv
+    pytest -vv tests

 ## Using the FCIDECOMP software